isomerpages/mlaw-acd/index.md

           image: /images/myPal.png
           alt: How to use myPal for your business
     - infopic:
-          title: Building your AML/CFT capabilities
+          title: Learn from guidance paper
           subtitle: " "
-          description: Learn more about the regime from the guidance papers issued by Ministry of Law.
+          description: Learn more about the regime from the guidance paper issued by Ministry of Law.
           button: Learn More about AML/CFT
           url: /guidance-papers/
           image: /images/Shaun%20the%20Shield%20logo.png
-          alt: Build your AML/CFT capabilities
+          alt: Learn from guidance paper

     - resources:
           title: 'Latest News'